sotnrando/SotnRandoTools/README.md

 This tool and the accompanying library and app are open source.
 The idea is to implement these features with the perspective of SotN players and provide the source for other developers to learn from and contribute just like the randomizer itself.

+## Maintainer Notice
+* This project is now maintained by crazy4blades.
+* Massive thanks to TalicZealot, the original creator of SotnRandoTools, for building the foundation and vision that made this project possible.
+Their work continues to support the community and this project will honor and extend that legacy.

 ## Associated Projects
 * [SotnApi](https://github.com/TalicZealot/SotnApi)
 * [SimpleLatestReleaseUpdater](https://github.com/TalicZealot/SimpleLatestReleaseUpdater)